Gongabu Bus Park: History

 The facility was constructed in 1999 in collaboration with JICA based on private-public partnership model.

 There have been upgrades to the stations from 2015 to 2017, leading to a capacity increase from 450 to 800 parking spaces.

+In 2023, Kathmandu Metropolitan City enforced all long-distance busses from Kathmandu to destinations outside the Kathmandu Valley to be operated from Gongabu Bus Park.
+For this, 56 new ticket stalls were added to the bus park.

+On March 2025, the Bus Park implemented online ticketing across all 47 ticket counters.
+The system was introduced to improve passenger convenience and streamline operations.

 Controversies

 The operator of the bus station, Lohtse Multi-Cooperatives Pvt.
 Ltd., constructed unauthorized business complex inside the station which was against the initial agreement with the city of Kathmandu.
 In 2009 BS, the agreement was amended to allow such businesses.